Today, I have something really incredible to share…

 82. Firearm Ammunition

-But you have to watch your weight and ammo is heavy.
+But you have to watch your weight.

-For example, 200 rounds of 44 magnums weigh about 9.14 lbs.
+- 200 rounds of 44 magnums weigh about 9.14 lbs.!

-On the flip side, 200 rounds of 22LR only weigh 1.5 lbs.
+- On the flip side, 200 rounds of 22LR only weigh 1.5 lbs.!

 That’s why I’m packing 22LR and adding a good takedown rifle.

-Here’s a list of different calibers and their respective weights to help you research this important issue further.
+Here’s a list of different calibers and their respective weights.

 83. Taser